 The definition of ‘working day’ in the Agreement for Sale and Purchase applies to the use of the term within that form only.
 It does not carry over to any other usage of the term.
-When the number of working days is being calculated for the release of funds from trust accounts the Interpretation Act should be used.
+When the number of working days is being calculated for the release of funds from trust accounts the Legislation Act should be used.

-Read the Interpretation Act here.
+Read the Legislation Act here.